 Simply put: Employee engagement is key to reducing salesforce turnover.
-Recent research from Gallup also confirms these findings, revealing that companies with highly engaged employees are 21% more productive and 22% more profitable than those with “disengaged” workers.
+Recent research from Gallup also confirms these findings with metrics and stats.
+The findings reveal that companies with highly engaged employees are: 21% more productive and 22% more profitable than those with “disengaged” workers.

 2. Emphasize Customer Relationship Building

-The study also reveals that sales managers can impact the bottom line by working with their reps to deepen client relationships.
+The study also reveals how sales managers can impact the bottom line.
+They can do this by working with their reps to deepen client relationships.
 While yesterday’s sales organization could arm itself with superior product knowledge, today’s salespeople must be able to show buyers that they understand their specific pain points — better yet, that they relate to them.